 Factual information is hard to come by

 The second thing we need to understand is that a HEMP attack on the United States is about as bad as it gets.
-Experts predict that 70% – 90% of Americans would be dead within 12 – 18 months after an EMP attack.
-The reason for this is the extreme dependence on electricity and the delocalization of resources, like food, water and sanitation abilities.
+Experts predict that 70% – 90% of Americans would die within 12 – 18 months after an EMP attack.
+The reason for this is the extreme dependence on electricity and the delocalization of resources, like food, water, and sanitation abilities.

 EMP is survivable, but you need to start preparing for it now.
-Unlike other disasters, there is no warning or precursor, and no ability to, “finish prepping,” once it occurs.
+Unlike other disasters, there is no warning or precursor, and no ability to “finish prepping” once it occurs.
 EMP is an instantaneous event.
-One second after an EMP attack, it’s lights out forever.One second after an EMP attack, it's lights out forever.
-Click To Tweet

 Just as deadly, the Coronal Mass Ejection

-However, unlike EMP, a CME event does not destroy electronic devices, unless they happen to be connected to the power grid or long lines that will collect the induced current.
-For more on the differences between EMP and CME, you can read about it here.
+However, unlike EMP, a CME event does not destroy electronic devices unless they are connected to the power grid or long lines that will collect the induced current.
+Also, there are plenty of advance warnings before any solar event that might affect the planet.

-In this article, we’re going to be covering how to make a simple Faraday cage to protect your electronic devices.
-There are two main reasons why you want to protect your gear from EMP.
-The first is that having the ability to communicate via radio and generate power, both can give you a huge tactical advantage when trying to survive in a powerless world.
+The first is that you maintain the ability to communicate via radio and generate power.
+This gives you a huge tactical advantage when trying to survive in a powerless world.

-The second is the massive amount of information that you can store in digital format.
-As hardly anyone today remembers how to do things the, “old world,” way, this information will allow you to restart your life at the mid-1800s level.
+The second is the massive amount of information you can store in digital format.
+As hardly anyone today remembers how to do things the “old world” way, this information will allow you to restart your life at the mid-1800s level.

 What is a Faraday cage?